Here is a list of exercises and projects for the course. Please refer to the syllabus for due dates.

 Use the Max add-on package Auzzie to generate and process sound.
 Create several layers of sound, and control them with external faders.
 Understand series and parallel routes for audio.
 Learn how to use the Max pattr advanced preset system.

-Explore sub-audio-rate and audio-rate modulation, including ring modulation and FM synthesis.
+Explore sub-audio-rate and audio-rate modulation, including ring modulation and FM synthesis, using oscillator and noise modulation sources.

 - Project 1: Data-driven Performance Piece